-We are pleased to announce that the Office of Research will soon release the 2017 RFA for the Dean’s Research Enhancement and Development Initiative (REDI) seed funding program in January 2017.
+We are pleased to announce that the Office of Research will soon release the 2018 RFA for the Delta Omega Research Enhancement and Development Initiative (REDI) seed funding program in January 2018.

 - Be REDI to propose innovative research projects that will lead to increased external funding!

 - Be REDI to collaborate on inter-disciplinary projects!

 - Be REDI to prepare and submit an application within approximately 2 months of the RFA’s release!

 Purpose: The REDI initiative awards small intramural grants to generate pilot data in support of applications with the expectation that the awardees will apply for extramural grant funds.